john-cd/rust_howto/bk/drafts/categories/rendering_graphics-api/gpu_abstraction_layers.md

 ## WebGPU {#skip}

-WebGPU is a JavaScript, C++, Rust, and C API that allows portably and efficiently utilizing a device's graphics processing unit (GPU).
-This is achieved with the underlying Vulkan, Metal, or Direct3D 12 system APIs.
+WebGPU is a JavaScript, C++, Rust, and C API that allows portably and efficiently utilizing a device's graphics processing unit ([GPU][p-gpu]).
+This is achieved with the underlying [Vulkan][p-vulkan], Metal, or Direct3D 12 system APIs.

 WebGPU enables 3D graphics within an HTML canvas.
 It also has robust support for general-purpose GPU computations.